 Coordinator: UNESCO’s Intergovernmental Oceanographic Commission (IOC)

-World Oceans Day is annually celebrated to raise awareness of the crucial role the oceans play in our lives, the impact of human activities on the oceans, and the importance of sustainable management of the world’s oceans, as well as to promote innovative ways to help protect oceans.
+The World Oceans Day is annually observed to raise awareness of the crucial role the oceans play in our lives, the impact of human activities on the oceans, and the importance of sustainable management of the world’s oceans, as well as to promote innovative ways to help protect oceans.

 Inception: The World Oceans Day was first officially held on 8 June 2009